 Where does it lead?

 The pathway for development is varied for our learners.
 Some go to university to do courses such as policing, criminology or health-related courses.
-Some students go directly into employment with most joining the armed forces and some go on to apprenticeships with organisations such as BAE Systems.
+Some students go directly into employment with most joining the armed forces, police, prison services and some go on to apprenticeships with organisations such as BAE Systems.